oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 * _Listen Address Overrides:_  The operator will automatically override all WebLogic domain default, SSL, admin, or custom channel listen addresses (using situational configuration overrides).
 These will become `domainUID` followed by a hyphen and then the server name, all lower case, and underscores converted to hyphens.
-For example, if `domainUID=domain1` and the WebLogic server name is `Admin_Server`, then its listen address becomes `domain1-admin-server`.
+For example, if `domainUID=domain1` and the WebLogic Server name is `Admin_Server`, then its listen address becomes `domain1-admin-server`.

 * _Domain, Cluster, Server, and Network-Access-Point Names:_ WebLogic domain, cluster, server, and network-access-point (channel) names must contain only the characters `A-Z`, `a-z`, `0-9`, `-`, or `_`.
 This ensures that they can be converted to